 Beyond the help desk, the composite organization experienced an 80 percent reduction in the number of cyber security incidents it experienced.
 With their UEM investment, the organization avoided 266 days of remediation time per avoided incident.
 While the financial analysis focuses solely on just the team’s time to deal with an incident, Forrester urges organizations to consider the wider implications of a security breach – the average cost of a security breach was recently estimated to be $3.86 million dollars, and rising year over year.

 Use TEI to Measure Your ROI

 If you’re looking for ways to apply the learnings from this study to your organization, look no further.
-IBM is hosting a webinar on June 6 with featured guest speaker Adrienne Capaldo of Forrester Research.
-Adrienne will go into further depth on this TEI study and share additional use case examples, key results and a financial summary that can be used to measure your potential ROI on your UEM investment.
+IBM hosted a webinar on June 6 with featured guest speaker Adrienne Capaldo of Forrester Research.
+View the on-demand recording where Adrienne goes into further depth on the TEI study and shares additional use case examples, key results and a financial summary that can be used to measure your potential ROI on your UEM investment.